Build a Stronger Relationship With Your Teen By Doing Something Together

 • Reconnect without distractions

-• See your youth’s strengths in a new environment
+• See your youth’s strengths more clearly

-• Learn together as equals
+• Learn together on equal footing

 For Both

-• A shared achievement
+• A shared sense of accomplishment

-• A break from screens and routines
+• A natural break from screens and routines

 High Level Itinerary